Angus McDonald (politician, born 1867)

 Angus McDonald (July 18, 1867 – September 25, 1926) was a Canadian politician.
 He represented the riding of Timiskaming in the House of Commons of Canada from 1920 to 1925 after winning a by-election in 1920 and retaining his seat in the 1921 general election.
-His riding was abolished due to redistribution prior to the 1925 election and he did not run again.

 He was an independent MP, with no party affiliation.
 Macdonald was a carpenter by trade and held pro-One Big Union sentiments.
+The area had deep radical labour roots, stemming back to strong IWW and OBU labour activism in 1907.

+McDonald's riding was abolished prior to the 1925 election (to become the ridings of Timiskaming North and Timiskaming South), and he did not run in 1925 or any time later.